Menu

 Although this might appear obvious, it's important to know.
 We can use this concept to figure out missing information, given a place to start.

-Instructions: Find the measure of \(\angle ABC\) using the figure above.
+Problem 1: Find the measure of \(\angle ABC\) using the figure.

 We know this is a supplementary angle, because \(\overleftrightarrow{AD}\) is a straight line.
 These two angles form a linear pair, so the sum of their angles is 180°.